 Crown Forestry Rental Trust (‘the Trust’):

-- Assists.
-Provides funding to eligible Māori claimants to prepare, present and negotiate claims against the Crown, which involve, or could involve, Crown forest licensed lands, and
+- provides funding to eligible Māori claimants to prepare, present and negotiate claims against the Crown, which involve, or could involve, Crown forest licensed lands, and

 Settling claims is the responsibility of claimants and the Crown.